ivanl86/broken_code/csci_240/project_2/design.md

 ## Questions
 ##
     Anything we need to add to the skiplist node?
+Upper level?
+Lower level?
-    What does the vector "levels" do?
+    What is going to be returned by the remove function if the search item is not found?
-    Is it to hold the first node of each level? what is going to be returned by the remove function if the search item is not found?
+    How to access the items in the vector?